danielisb/LogInScreen/README.md

-# A simple LogIn screen with html and css #
+# A simple Log-in screen - html and css #

 ![](screenshot-logIn.png)